Safety Guaranteed Robust Multi-Agent Reinforcement Learning with Hierarchical Control for Connected and Automated Vehicles: Related Work

 \section{Related Work}

-\paragraph{Planning and Decision-Making of Autonomous Vehicles} A branch of robust control methods for autonomous vehicles includes rule-based methods.
-Upgrading from CBF-based approaches~\cite{ames2017control}, measurement uncertainty was also considered in CBF formulation solution in~\cite{cosner2021measurement} for a single-agent driving problem, while this approach assumes accurate model of the system and also require extra effort to adapt to new environment compared to learning-based solutions.
-End-to-end autonomous driving using deep learning~\cite{amini2020learning} also considers robustness that targets noisy input from vision-based sensors for one single agent.
-Yet end-to-end approaches without explicit safety requirements has inherently questionable capability of safety maintenance for multi-agent systems (CAV) under complicated interactions.
+In this section we provide a survey of the existing literature in this area along with their limitations to motivate our proposed approach.

-\paragraph{Safe RL} Different approaches in \textit{Safe RL} have been proposed to guarantee or improve safety of the system, such as defining a safety module assisting RL or MARL algorithm in either training or execution stage~\cite{brunke2022safe}, learning a separate `risk' network aiming to shape and learn a safe policy with constrained policy optimization~\cite{wen2020safe}, and decentralized policy optimization with safety constraints~\cite{lu2021decentralized}, etc. For multi-agent CAV system, \cite{zhang2023spatial} adopts an individual safety-checking module evaluating behavior safety; \cite{wang2023multi} uses Signal Temporal Logic to generate rewards and guide policy learning for safety requirements' satisfaction.
-However, the above works assume accurate state inputs to RL or MARL algorithm from the driving environment and cannot tolerate noisy or inaccurate state input.
-In this work, we consider safe and robust decision-making for multi-agent CAV system in complicated driving environments; the robust MARL and robust $\SafeS$ work collaboratively to enhance agents' safety and robustness to input state perturbations.
+\paragraph{Safe RL and Robust RL} Different approaches have been proposed to guarantee or improve safety of the system, such as defining a safety shield or barrier assisting RL or MARL algorithm in either training or execution stage~\cite{brunke2022safe,MARLShield_21,cai2021safe}, constrained RL/MARL that learns a risk network~\cite{wen2020safe}, an expected cost function~\cite{lu2021decentralized, safeMARL_AI23}, or cost constraints from language~\cite{LLMsafe_24} that define the safety requirements.
+For MARL of CAV, safety-checking module with CBF-PID controller for each individual vehicle has been designed~\cite{zhang2023spatial, wang2023multi,han2022behavior}.
+However, the above works assume \textit{accurate state inputs} to RL or MARL algorithm from the driving environment and cannot tolerate noisy or inaccurate state input.
+Meanwhile, \textit{robust RL and robust MARL} that only considers to train a policy under state uncertainty or model uncertainty ~\cite{liang2022efficient,han2022solution, he2023robust, salvato2021crossing, pmlr-v70-pinto17a} without explicitly considering the safety requirements have been proposed recently.
+However, in the multi-agent settings with imperfect observations, considering both safety requirements and robustness in an unified decision-making framework for CAVs still remains challenging.

-\paragraph{Robust RL} Robust RL and robust MARL have made progress in theories and algorithm design recently.
-In~\cite{liang2022efficient}, the authors propose a general framework for robust RL, using a worst-case-aware action-value function to evaluate the lower-bound of return with perturbed state so as to raise robustness to perturbation.
-Theoretical analysis of robust MARL solutions under state perturbations have been analyzed in~\cite{han2022solution, he2023robust}.
-Despite the current effort mentioned above on exploring possibilities of robust RL, the algorithms are mostly applied or tested on simple RL environments without hard safety requirements or complex interactions among multi-agents.
-Considering both safety and robustness requirements with complicated dynamics or maneuvers in single or multi-agent autonomous driving environment still remain challeging.
-We design robust MARL algorithm that does not require adversaries during training; meanwhile the robust $\SafeS$ checks safety requirements and returns feedback to MARL with safety reward.